asthegodswill/asthegodswill/README.md

 <p align="center"

-DO NOT under any circumstances copy/inspo my skins, as they take a while to make n i just rlly hate copiers.
-I will not at all be nice if u do this. also do not randomly post them online w/o permission cus ive seen ppl do that to others??
+***DO NOT under any circumstances copy/inspo my skins, as they take a while to make n i just rlly hate copiers.
+I will not at all be nice if u do this. also do not randomly post them online w/o permission??***

 <br>
 <p align="center"